Richie Shaffer: Philadelphia Phillies

 The Philadelphia Phillies claimed Shaffer off of waivers on December 14.
 He was designated for assignment by Philadelphia on December 20.

 Cincinnati Reds

 The Cincinnati Reds claimed him off waivers from the Phillies on December 23.

 Cleveland Indians

 Shaffer was claimed off waivers by the Cleveland Indians on January 26, 2017, and then designated for assignment by them on January 30.
 Shaffer was subsequently outrighted to the minor leagues on February 2, 2017.
 He was released from the organization on June 6, 2018.

 Milwaukee Brewers

 Shaffer was signed to a minor league contract with the Milwaukee Brewers on July 20, 2018.
 After being signed, he was sent to Triple A Colorado Springs Sky Sox.
-He became a free agent after the season.
+Shaffer became a free agent after the season on November 2.

 High Point Rockers

 On April 11, 2019, Shaffer signed with the High Point Rockers of the Atlantic League of Professional Baseball.
 He became a free agent following the season.
+In 110 games he hit .235/.346/.510 with 27 home runs, 72 RBIs and 2 stolen bases.